 That’s certainly the case for Freddy Christiansen at Watson River Station, 140 kilometres south-east of Weipa.
 Freddy and his family have an association with far north Queensland and the Cape going back to the 1930s.
 Freddy has done it all, including his fair share of old-fashioned cattle droving from Kings Plains station, further south near Cooktown.

 These days, Freddy starts before dawn, seven days a week working for friends at Watson River.
 He does it because he can – not because he he has to.
 Freddy is 74 this year, and has no intention of retiring.
 He tried it once but didn’t much care for it.

 In the days before our visit, the Watson River folk had done a few all-night shifts fighting scrub-fires, a common hazard this time of year and just part of life on a remote FNQ cattle station.
-Click on the red arrow to hear Freddy Christiansen talking to the ABC’s Charlie McKillop.
+Listen to Freddy Christiansen talking to the ABC’s Charlie McKillop.